blockchain/My-Wallet-V3-Frontend/README.md

 npm start
 ```

-If you use the mock (see below) it will work out of the box.
-Just visit [local.blockchain.com:8080](http://local.blockchain.com:8080/).

-If you want to use it with a real wallet then you need to login at http://blockchain.info/ first and whitelist your IP address.
+Visit [local.blockchain.com:8080](http://local.blockchain.com:8080/).
+Do not use `localhost:8080`.

 ## Usage

 You can open any wallet registered with your email address as long as your IP is whitelisted.
 It will be upgraded to HD automatically.

 You can also sign up for a new wallet.
+In that case you should use a valid email address.
+In the final registration step you need to enter the 5 letter code from the registration email.
+This will automatically whitelist your current IP address.
+You won't be able to login from another IP address, unless you add it to the whitelist in advanced settings.

 After login, you'll see a list of accounts.
 There will be delay before transactions and the correct balances show up.
 If something goes wrong during the login process, error messages appear in the console.